Supporting the development and adoption of open source in universities

 Open Source Projects and Resources

-Government Public Records - Public records on education in the United States
+Government Public Records - How to access public records in the United States

 Open Educational Resources - Promotes open educational resources

 OpenUSS - Open source software for universities and faculties